Skip to main content

 Do I use a query constraint?

-• Use the brand query before generating the report — this will filter data to only orders containing the selected brand.
+• Using a query constraint is optional.
+If you add a brand query before generating the report, this will filter data to only orders containing the selected brand.

 • If you don’t filter by brand in the query, open the report and filter the Line Items tab manually using either the Brand or Vendor column.
 These columns are on the very end of the report on the right hand side, keep scrolling.